Wrongful Arrest Compensation Claims

-In many of the wrongful arrest claims against police forces we handle at Hudgell Solicitors, the victims are honest, upstanding members of society who have, through no fault of their own, found themselves wrongly accused.
+In many of the wrongful arrest claims against police forces we handle at Hudgell Solicitors, the victims are honest, upstanding members of society.

 These have included a man wrongly arrested for murder and locked up for 36 hours, and another who was led away by police from his place of work, wrongly accused of committing a sexual assault.

 In both cases, the investigating police forces soon realised the errors of their ways, the damage had already been done.

 Our team at Hudgell Solicitors are highly experienced in supporting people who have been wrongfully arrested in making claims against the police force involved.
 Whilst we all understand, and to a degree accept, that wrongful arrests will happen as part of the police trying to get to the bottom of cases, there still has to be a genuine reason for each and every arrest carried out.

 - With an expert legal team experienced in holding public authorities to account, we will be a strong and reliable partner in your challenge against the state.